Greek Island Ferry

 Sifnos) ferries that has luggage storage and another by the Crete and Lesvos ferries which may also have luggage storage.
 (I know that I am supposed to know this but maybe someone can check it out and let me know before I go back next summer).

-The port gates are numbered and have the names of the islands those boats go to.
 The whole port is wireless by the way so if you have your laptop you can plop down in one of the cafe chairs and research your next island or send e-mails home.

 |